Town of Williamstown, Wisconsin

 From the Census of 2000: Williamstown had 242 Housing Units, a population of 646 people and a land area of 32.89 square miles [85.2 km²].
 This gives a density of 2.67 people per Housing Unit and 7.21 Housing Units per square mile [2.78 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Williamstown and you need to be careful when comparing between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Williamstown and you need to be careful when comparing numbers between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Dodge County ...

 The community of Williamstown is located in Dodge County.